 Some venues desire to make information available in several formats.
 In addition to the exhibit hall with paper posters, a kiosk with PDF versions may be accessible.
-Some authors receive invitations for oral presentations with PowePoint presentations.
+Authors might receive invitations for oral presentations with PowePoint presentations.

-Whether presenting research online or during a scientific conference on a poster, there is often apprehension over scrutiny.
+Whether presenting research online or during a clinical science conference on a poster, there is often apprehension over scrutiny.
 This, with the fear of disclosing trade secrets, can lead to content with either excessive details or vague suggestions.
 It is important to strike a balance.